-Generally, no on-campus housing is available during official University breaks.
+Generally, on-campus housing is available during official University breaks for those residential students needing to remain during those times.
 Some exceptions may be made for exigent circumstances, to include student-athletes and international students, for example.
-Students staying in student housing over breaks are urged to contact the University Police (717) 871-4357 and inform them of the location and duration of the special housing assignment.
+Students staying in student housing over breaks are urged to contact the University Police at (717) 871-4357 and inform them of the location and duration of the special housing assignment.
 Students should not assume that the police department has been informed of the special considerations for break housing.